federicoiosue/Omni-Notes/README.md

 Feel free to add yourself to [contributors.md](https://github.com/federicoiosue/Omni-Notes/blob/develop/contributors.md) file.

-**Don't forget to contribute to original code!
-Don't be selfish or lazy!**
+### New feature or improvements contributions

+This kind of contributions **must** have screenshots or screencast as demonstration of the new additions.

-### Test code contributions
+### Test your code contributions!

 All code changes and additions **must** be tested.
 See the [related section](#test) about this.

-### Fork project
+### Forking project

 When forking the project you'll have to modify some files that are strictly dependent from my own development / build / third-party-services environment.
 Files that need some attention are the following:

   - *gradle.properties*: this is overridden by another file with the same name inside the *omniNotes* module.
 You can do the same or leave as it is, any missing property will let the app gracefully fallback on a default behavior.
   - *.travis.yml*: if you use [TravisCI](https://travis-ci.org/) as continuous integration platform and a SonarQUBE instance for code quality analysis you'll have to modify this file according to your needs.

 ## Code quality